Skip to the main content

 • Prepare calculations for receipts and deliveries of oil and oil products

-• Send pipeline pigs to clear blockages in lines
+• Launch and / or receive pipeline pigs to clear blockages in lines

-• Send batch corrosion inhibitor into pipeline, and then send filter pig to prevent corrosion
+• Send batch corrosion inhibitor into a pipeline, and then send a pipeline pig to distribute the inhibitor

 • Send batch solvent into pipelines obstructed with paraffin wax